 (excluding presentations by co-authors)

-2018 NBER Summer Institute Children’s Group, Nordic Health Economist Study Group (invited keynote speaker), Workshop “Information and Health Behaviour” (invited panel speaker), Queen Mary University of London, 1st UCL Health Economics Workshop, University of Venezia Ca’ Foscari, NBER Trans-Atlantic Public Economics Seminar, XXVI European Congress of Perinatal Medicine (invited speaker), IX IBEO Health Economics Alghero workshop, GSE Barcelona Summer Forum Workshop “Child Health, Well-Being and Human Capital Formation”, NYU Abu Dhabi (scheduled), IZA/CEPR European Summer Symposium in Labour Economics (ESSLE, scheduled), Workshop on Labour and Family Economics in York (WOLFE).
+2018 NBER Summer Institute Children’s Group, Nordic Health Economist Study Group (invited keynote speaker), Workshop “Information and Health Behaviour” (invited panel speaker), Queen Mary University of London, 1st UCL Health Economics Workshop, University of Venezia Ca’ Foscari, NBER Trans-Atlantic Public Economics Seminar, XXVI European Congress of Perinatal Medicine (invited speaker), IX IBEO Health Economics Alghero workshop, GSE Barcelona Summer Forum Workshop “Child Health, Well-Being and Human Capital Formation”, NYU Abu Dhabi, IZA/CEPR European Summer Symposium in Labour Economics (ESSLE), Workshop on Labour and Family Economics in York (WOLFE), Econometric Society Winter Meeting.

 2017 First World Congress on Maternal Fetal Neonatal Medicine (invited speaker), 9th International Symposium on “Diabetes, Hypertension, Metabolic Syndrome and Pregnancy” (invited speaker), York University, Social Mobility Commission Workshop “Left behind Britain: Narrowing the social mobility divide” (invited speaker), Royal Economic Society Conference (invited session), Le Grand Forum de Tout Petits (invited speaker), University of Bonn, University of Surrey, University of Rome Tor Vergata, IHEA World Congress, NBER Summer Institute (Health Group), Odense Workshop “Medical Interventions and Socio-Economic Outcomes” (invited), AIEL (Italian Association of Labour Economists) annual conference.